 The production of genetically modified mice that serve as models of inherited diseases or as tools to dissect biological mechanisms has proven essential to the progress of biomedical science.
-Mice, like humans, are heavily colonized by microrganisms that can be pathogenic, innocuous or beneficial commensals.
+Mice, like humans, are heavily colonized by micro-organisms that can be pathogenic, innocuous or beneficial commensals.
 In humans and mice, the microflora roughly represents 90% of the cells that compose an individual.
 Therefore, the phenotype associated with a specific mouse genome modification may result from disruption of the interactions between the host and its microflora.
-Commonly, mice are raised in the now standard Specific Pathogen Free conditions, which do not significantly modify the extreme diversity and number of colonizing micro-organisms.
+Commonly, mice are raised in the now standard Specific Pathogen Free (SPF) conditions, which do not significantly modify the extreme diversity and number of colonizing micro-organisms.
 The techniques of gnotobiology allow for the generation and maintenance of animals in a germ-free or axenic environment and by extension with the possibility to restore specific components of the microflora.
 The comparative analysis of a given mouse line raised in SPF and in germ-free condition, reveals the contribution of the microflora to the phenotype associated with a specific mouse genotype.
-This approach has been essential, for instance, to discriminate between autoimmunity and inflammatory immunopathologies in various mouse models.
+This approach has been essential e.g. to discriminate between autoimmunity and inflammatory immunopathologies in various mouse models.
 Germ-free animals may also help us to understand the host-commensal interactions during tissue regeneration, for instance of the intestinal epithelium.
-Even more classically, metabolic disorders are now clearly associated with the microbiota composition.
-Finally, the notion that the microbiota could also influence behavior is being developed.
+Also metabolic disorders are now clearly associated with the microbiota composition.
+Finally, the notion that the microbiota could also influence behaviour is being developed.